freedomofpress/securedrop-docs/docs/admin/reference/ssh_access.rst

 ^^^^^^^^^^^^^^^^^^

-After the provisioning of the first admin account, we recommend using the Admin Interface web application for adding additional journalists and admins.
+After the provisioning of the first admin account, we recommend using the Admin Interface web application for adding additional journalist and admin accounts.

 However, you can also add users via ``./manage.py`` in ``/var/www/securedrop/`` as described :doc:`during first install <../installation/create_admin_account>`.